Close

 opens in a new windowFallout by Wil Mara

-opens in a new windowImage Placeholder of - 65 Silver Lake, Pennsylvania, is hit by a monster storm.
+opens in a new windowImage Place holder of - 6 Silver Lake, Pennsylvania, is hit by a monster storm.
 When a massive lightning strike hits one of the nuclear reactors that provides power to Silver Lake and much of the state, essential components fail.
 Explosions and containment breaches follow.
 Radiation pours into the storm-wracked air.

 Nuclear disaster, not in far-off Chernobyl or Fukushima, but on American soil.
 How much of Pennsylvania will become a radioactive nightmare for generations to come?